JJNev/DEL_iOS/README.md

 Besides the basic game information, like who won and how long it took, the app collects additional information like who played which color or who began the game.
 In future, this data can be used to create statistics like "The beginning player wins 59% of the games".
+Some other features, like a penalty system in case one player makes a mistake, are already implemented/in progress/planned.

+The project is to be considered work in progress.